zxc-daun/imdb-next/README.md

 # Next.js Starter Project

 This is a starter project for React that uses Next.js.

-* Uses Express combined with Passport JS for authentication and route handling
-* Account management - Update details, link/unlink accounts, delete account
-* Session support with secure HTTP Only cookies and CSRF Tokens
-* SASS/SCSS wth Bootstrap 4 and Reactstrap with Bootstrap components for React
 * Comes with Ionicons icon font and shows how to bundle other CSS and font files

 You can see a live demo at **https://imdb.100jsprojects.com/**